Not everyone is suited to this breed.

 have young children, you should padlock your gates

-so
+so the

 will

-leave it open and your Scottie will go out and not come back.
+leave it open, and your Scottie will go out and not come back.

 Our puppies